GrowSmart Maine works in partnership with other organizations to achieve our goal of expanding broadband access and increasing digital equity.

 Want to know the difference between HTTP and HTTPS?
 Confused about what is a URL or an IP Address?: Check out 20 Internet Terms for Beginners

-Broadband 101 Download a PDF of broadband terminology.
+Broadband 101 is a one-pager on broadband terminology.

 Learn more about broadband initiatives and programs: